espressif/kicad-libraries/README.md

 # Espressif KiCad Library

+[![GitHub stars](https://img.shields.io/github/stars/espressif/kicad-libraries)](https://github.com/espressif/kicad-libraries/stargazers)
+[![GitHub forks](https://img.shields.io/github/forks/espressif/kicad-libraries)](https://github.com/espressif/kicad-libraries/network)
+[![GitHub issues](https://img.shields.io/github/issues/espressif/kicad-libraries)](https://github.com/espressif/kicad-libraries/issues)

 > Notice: A major update from version 1.0.1 was made to be compliant to the [KLC](https://klc.kicad.org/).
 Please consider updating your library and checking the symbols and footprints.

+> From the version 2.0.0, the library instalation process is done by the PCM.

 This repository contains the Symbols, Footprint, and 3D Models for the Espressif SoC and Modules family.

-[![GitHub stars](https://img.shields.io/github/stars/espressif/kicad-libraries)](https://github.com/espressif/kicad-libraries/stargazers)
-[![GitHub forks](https://img.shields.io/github/forks/espressif/kicad-libraries)](https://github.com/espressif/kicad-libraries/network)
-[![GitHub issues](https://img.shields.io/github/issues/espressif/kicad-libraries)](https://github.com/espressif/kicad-libraries/issues)

-> Notice: The libraries are provided in the hope that they will be useful but without a warranty of any kind.
+* Notice: The libraries are provided in the hope that they will be useful but without a warranty of any kind.

 **The libraries in this repository are intended to be used with KiCad version 7.**